VojtaMarek/notebook_flask_app/README.md

 # notebook_flask_app

-Web application for saveing notes using flask and sqlite database.
+Web application for saving notes using flask and sqlite database.